youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### delete_login_profile

-Deletes the password for the specified IAM user, which terminates the user's ability to access AWS services through the AWS Management Console.
+Deletes the password for the specified IAM user, which terminates the user's ability to access Amazon Web Services services through the Management Console.

 Type annotations for `boto3.client("iam").delete_login_profile` method.